dihard999/StatHydra/README.md

 ---
 <a name="stathydra"></a>
 # StatHydra | App Prediction Sport Mach
-It depends on how many matches you select for analysis and the number of indicators.
-Multiple indicators can be either numerous or few.
-This changes the calculation results.
-You create your own system for analyzing sports matches.
+Depending on how many matches you choose for analysis and the number of indicators.
+Too many indicators can be a lot or too few.
+This changes the result of the calculation.
+You create your own system for analyzing sports matches yourself.
 ## 1. Password and login
 Password and login is currently issued manually.
 [Get a subscription here](https://patreon.com/stathydra?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink)
 ## 2. Login window